foosel/foosel.github.io/content/talk-requirements.md

 Before we continue in clarifying my availability and hammering out the details by [email](mailto:gina@octoprint.org), let me tell you about some minimal requirements I have for speaking engagements:

 1. **Health guidelines**: I'm a signatory of the [Public Health Pledge](https://phpledge.com/) and have thus pledged to only speak at or otherwise participate in in-person events that have guidelines in place tailored towards limiting the spread of transmittable diseases like COVID-19 among their visitors.
 You can find suggestions on how to go about that for your event on the page of the Public Health Pledge.
 I need you to explain to me what you are doing to reduce the risk of infection for your visitors and how you plan to enforce that.
 A link to your event's guidelines is sufficient.
+Even just something simple like "Please don't attend if you feel sick, test yourself regularly, and it would be great if you'd mask" will already go a long way.

 2. **Code of Conduct**: I will only attend your event if you have a Code of Conduct in place and are able to enforce it.